deeper-x/kcap-nevar/README.md

 ## Release History
-* 0.0.1
+* 0.0.2
-    * unit test on auth system
+    * unit test on auth system and vote management
 * 0.0.1
     * express love for pizza: log in and vote